Bowlus SP-1 Paperwing

 The Bowlus SP-1 Paperwing was an American high-wing cantilever monoplane, single-seat, glider that was designed in 1928 and completed by William Hawley Bowlus on January 1, 1929.
 The SP-1 was Bowlus' sixteenth glider, and was test flown at Lindbergh Field in San Diego in January, 1929.
-Later tests were also made from hillsides near Bonita, California in April, 1929.
+Later tests were also made from hillsides near Bonita, California, in April, 1929.
 SP-1 received identification mark "493" from the United States Department of Commerce and was one of the first licensed gliders in the United States.
 Many refer to the Bowlus SP-1 as the first sailplane of U.S. design and construction.

 Design and development

 The SP-1 received two nicknames, the first "Old Number 16" as the sixteenth Bowlus glider, and "Paperwing" because its wing rib webs were fabricated from craft paper.
 The ribs of both the rudder and the elevator were also made with paper webbing.
 Otherwise the aircraft was predominantly wood and doped aircraft fabric.
 The aircraft originally had a 44 ft span wing with a USA 35-A airfoil with conventional aileron control and landing wheels for the rough dirt surface at Lindbergh Field.
 The wing was later redesigned to include tip-ailerons, extending the wingspan to 47 ft.
 The aircraft achieved a very low empty weight for its size of 160 lb and a matching low wing loading as well.
+Bowlus's lightweight construction techniques and design philosophies significantly influenced future glider designs, contributing to the evolution of sailplane wing design.

 Operational history

-Bowlus flew the SP-1 in several regional glider meets in southern California including two at Pacific Beach, California and one at Redondo Beach, California in 1929.
-On October 5, 1929, Bowlus established a new U.S. soaring endurance record in SP-1 above the cliffs at Point Loma, California near the Old Point Loma Lighthouse with a flight of 14 minutes and 10 seconds.
-On October 19, 1929 Bowlus extended this to 1 hour and 21 minutes, to make the first soaring flight over 1 hour duration in the US.
+Bowlus flew the SP-1 in several regional glider meets in Southern California including two in Pacific Beach, San Diego, and one in Redondo Beach, California, in 1929.
+On October 5, 1929, Bowlus established a new U.S. soaring endurance record in SP-1 above the cliffs in Point Loma, California, near the Old Point Loma Lighthouse with a flight of 14 minutes and 10 seconds.
+On October 19, 1929, Bowlus extended this to 1 hour and 21 minutes, to make the first soaring flight over 1 hour duration in the US.
 SP-1 was used for glider instruction at the Bowlus Glider School in San Diego.
 Many of the first licensed glider pilots in the U.S. learned to fly in SP-1.